TedHusted/awake/awake.md/awake.md

 	“Either one of us,” says Noah, “or at least our organizations,”

-	“Who would sanction a domestic mission involving civilians and a car crash on a public highway?” asks Park.
+	“Who would sanction a domestic mission that involves civilians and a car crash on a public highway?” asks Park.

 	Noah and Carla look uncomfortable but say nothing.